turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/pairing_patterns.markdown

 ## Setup

+If you don't already have a copy of the `code_retreat` repo:

 * Switch to the directory where you keep your code
 * Clone the repo: `git clone https://github.com/turingschool/code_retreat.git`
 * `cd code_retreat`

 ## Tools

-During these sessions let's try...
+During these sessions try a few different tools...

-* Pairing on a laptop with an external keyboard
+* Pairing on a laptop with one external keyboard
+* Pairing on a laptop with two external keyboards
 * Pairing with an external monitor and two keyboards
 * Pairing side-by-side with Screenhero
 * Pairing face-to-face with Screenhero